mnylc/cit-toolkit/pages/equipment.md

 [Culture in Transit Outreach Kit List]({{ "/assets/docs/03 - Equipment_Culture in Transit Outreach Kit List.pdf" | prepend: site.baseurl }})

+Please note: This list is representative of our Outreach Kit, but is not an endorsement for specific products.
+Please refer to the [complete equipment inventory](https://docs.google.com/spreadsheets/d/1ASXu0ps3BrqrjYUC8LhvxPvBK6h6OCs9qLuDLNxKu0c/edit?usp=sharing) for more details including product information, pricing and comments about specific items.

 [Back to top](#top)